Article body

 How healthcare providers confirm:

-At Hemma Wellness, we use comprehensive intake assessments that look at your full picture: menstrual patterns, symptoms, lifestyle factors, and medical history.
-This helps us recommend the right approach for your specific phase and needs.
+At Hemma Wellness, we use comprehensive intake assessments that look at your full picture.
+This helps clinicians recommend the right approach for your specific phase and needs.

 Common Myths About Perimenopause and Menopause